Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 ```
 It appears that on average, Prince Edward Island has the shortest wait times and Nova Scotia has the longest wait times.
 Let's visualize the data to get a better understanding.

-For this next part, I use Seaborn which is based off MatPlotLib.
-Seaborn has some fantastic tools.
-I recently started using violin plots more, and I believe they give a fantastic estimate of
+For this next part, I use Seaborn.
 ```
 sb.set(rc={'figure.figsize':(25,10)})